Nusrat Fateh Ali Khan: 1990s

 Khan's album Intoxicated Spirit was nominated for a Grammy Award for Best Traditional Folk Album in 1997.
 That same year, his album Night Song was also nominated for a Grammy Award for Best World Music Album.

-Khan contributed the song "Gurus of Peace" to the 1997 album Vande Mataram, composed by A. R. Rahman, and released to celebrate the 50th anniversary of India's independence.
-As a posthumous tribute, Rahman later released an album titled Gurus of Peace which included "Allah Hoo" by Khan.
-Rahman's 2007 song "Tere Bina" for the film Guru was also composed as a tribute to Khan.
+Khan recorded the duet "Gurus of Peace" with A. R. Rahman, which was composed by Rahman and included on Rahman's 1997 album Vande Mataram, released to commemorate the 50th anniversary of India's independence.
+The recording was among Khan's final released works, as he died four days after the release of Vande Mataram.
+Rahman's song "Tere Bina" for the 2007 film Guru was dedicated to Khan and inspired by Khan's song "Sajna Tere Bina."

 Khan contributed songs to, and performed in, several Pakistani films.
 Shortly before his death, he composed music for three Bollywood films, which include the film Aur Pyaar Ho Gaya, in which he also sang "Koi Jaane Koi Na Jaane" on-screen with the lead pair, and "Zindagi Jhoom Kar."
 He also composed music for Kartoos, where he sang for "Ishq Da Rutba" and "Bahaa Na Aansoo" alongside Udit Narayan.
 He died shortly before the movie's release.
 His final music composition for Bollywood was for the movie Kachche Dhaage, where he sang "Iss Shaan-E-Karam Ka Kya Kehna."
 The movie was released in 1999, two years after his death.
 Asha Bhosle and Lata Mangeshkar performed the songs he composed in his brief stint in Bollywood.
 He also sang "Saya Bhi Saath Jab Chhod Jaye" for Sunny Deol's movie Dillagi.
 The song was released in 1999, two years after Khan's death.
-He also sang "Dulhe Ka Sehra" from the Bollywood movie Dhadkan ,which was released in 2000.
+He also sang "Dulhe Ka Sehra" from the Bollywood movie Dhadkan, which was released in 2000.

 Death

 Khan had been seriously ill for several months, according to a spokesperson at his U.S. label, American Recordings.
 After traveling to London for treatment for liver and kidney problems, he was rushed from the airport to the Cromwell Hospital, where he died of a sudden cardiac arrest on 16 August 1997, aged 48.
 His body was repatriated to Faisalabad, and his funeral was a public affair.
-His wife, Naheed Nusrat, moved to Canada after the death of her husband, where she died on 13 September 2013 in Mississauga, Ontario.
+His widow, Naheed Nusrat, then moved to Canada, where she died on 13 September 2013 in Mississauga, Ontario.

 Khan's musical legacy is now carried forward by his nephews, Rahat Fateh Ali Khan and Rizwan-Muazzam.